ramirodiazortiz/resume/src/resume.md

 * PCHApp - Built from scratch iOS Swift app based on mini web games and native slot machine game.
 Over 60k DAU for almost 3 years.
 Users were able to win tokens, submit entries and win big prizes.
 Developed user level VIP/VIP elite experience, create native animations (with UIKit, CoreAnimation, Lottie).

-* Quizmania, quiz app that let user win tokens & money with q&a, and other game contests.
+* Quizmania - Quiz app that let user win tokens & money with q&a, and other game contests.

 * SlotsApp - Extract part of PCHApp, migrate web registration module and make it native.
 We've also done the same for token exchange.